Punjabi Rajma Masala with 10 Tips for best taste

 Mash rajma: Mash some of the kidney beans with the back of the spoon or with the help of a potato masher.
 The starch in the rajma helps to thicken the gravy.

 Another way is to blend 2-3tbspn cooked rajma to smooth paste.
 Add it to the gravy before simmering.

 Ghee tempering/tadka at the end: I always add ghee and hing tempering at the end.
 Ghee adds aroma and hing helps in digesting.

-Tastes better the next day: There are many dishes like Chole, Kadhi, Sambar, Dal Makhani that tastes better the next day.
+Tastes better the next day: There are many dishes like Chole, Kadhi, Sambar, Dal Makhani that taste better the next day.
 Rajma masala is one of them.

 I usually follow this when it is a pot-luck in the office.
 You can follow the same for any get-together or party or celebrations.
 Cook a day ahead, cool completely, and let it sit in the fridge.
 Serve your guests the best Rajma masala.

-In North Indian style, rajma pairs best with plain basmati rice.
+In North Indian style, rajma gravy pairs best with plain basmati rice or jeera rice.

-However, the creamy Punjabi Rajma masala curry goes well with jeera rice, poori, or any Indian flatbread like naan, roti, plain paratha, laccha paratha, phulka.
+However, the creamy Punjabi Rajma masala curry goes well with poori, or any Indian flatbread like naan, roti, plain paratha, laccha paratha, phulka.

 Whenever I make Rajma masala, it is in large quantities.
-So, that I can enjoy leftover next day too.
+So, that I can enjoy leftovers the next day too.